Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Kernel Gradient Descent and Kernel Gradient Flow

 For $t\geq 0$, $\yv=\K\alphanv+\epsv,\ \alphanv\sim (\nv, \Sigmaalpha),\ \epsv\sim (\nv, \sigma_\varepsilon^2\I)$, where $\Sigmaalpha$ and $\K$ are simultaneously diagonalizable, and $i=1,2,\dots n$,

 \end{prop}

 Finally, if we assume that a true function exists, parameterized by the true $\alphanv$ as

 and with observations according to $\yv=\fnv(\X)+\epsv$, we can calculate the expected squared differences between the estimated and true models, something that is often referred to as the risk: $\text{Risk}(\bm{\hat{\theta}};\bm{\theta_0})=\E\left(\|\bm{\hat{\theta}}-\bm{\theta_0}\|_2^2\right)$.
-In Proposition \ref{thm:kgf_krr_risk}, the KGF estimation and prediction risks are bounded in terms of the corresponding KRR risks.
+In Proposition \ref{thm:kgf_krr_risk}, which is an adaptation of Theorems 1 and 2 by \citet{ali2019continuous}, the KGF estimation and prediction risks are bounded in terms of the corresponding KRR risks.
 In all three cases, the KGF risk is less than 1.69 times the KRR risk.

-\begin{prop}~\\ For $t\geq 0$, $\yv=\fnv(\X)+\epsv=\K\alphanv+\epsv$, $\epsv\sim(\bm{0},\sigma_\varepsilon^2\I)$, \begin{itemize} \item[(a)] For any $\alphanv$, $\text{\emph{Risk}}(\alphahfv(t);\alphanv)\leq 1.6862\cdot\text{\emph{Risk}}(\alphahrv(1/t);\alphanv)$. \item[(b)] For any $\alphanv$, $\text{\emph{Risk}}(\fhfv(\X,t);\fnv(\X))\leq 1.6862\cdot\text{\emph{Risk}}(\fhrv(\X,1/t);\fnv(\X))$. \item[(c)] For $\alphanv\sim \left(\nv,\Sigmaalpha\right)$, where $\Sigmaalpha$ and $\K$ are simultaneously diagonalizable,\\$\E_{\alphanv}\left(\text{\emph{Risk}}(\fhf(\xsv,t);f_0(\xsv))\right)\leq 1.6862\cdot\E_{\alphanv}\left(\text{\emph{Risk}}(\fhr(\xsv,1/t);f_0(\xsv))\right)$,\\ where $f_0(\xsv)\in \fnv(\Xs)$. \end{itemize} \end{prop}
+\begin{prop}~\\ For $t\geq 0$, $\yv=\fnv(\X)+\epsv=\K\alphanv+\epsv$, $\epsv\sim(\bm{0},\sigma_\varepsilon^2\I)$, \begin{itemize} \item[(a)] For any $\alphanv$, $\text{\emph{Risk}}(\alphahfv(t);\alphanv)\leq 1.6862\cdot\text{\emph{Risk}}(\alphahrv(1/t);\alphanv)$. \item[(b)] For any $\alphanv$,\\ $\text{\emph{Risk}}(\fhfv(\X,t);\fnv(\X))\leq 1.6862\cdot\text{\emph{Risk}}(\fhrv(\X,1/t);\fnv(\X))$. \item[(c)] For $\alphanv\sim \left(\nv,\Sigmaalpha\right)$, where $\Sigmaalpha$ and $\K$ are simultaneously diagonalizable,\\$\E_{\alphanv}\left(\text{\emph{Risk}}(\fhf(\xsv,t);f_0(\xsv))\right)\\\leq 1.6862\cdot\E_{\alphanv}\left(\text{\emph{Risk}}(\fhr(\xsv,1/t);f_0(\xsv))\right)$, where $f_0(\xsv)\in \fnv(\Xs)$. \end{itemize} \end{prop}

+To summarize this section, the KGF and KRR solutions tend to agree well both in terms of the parameter and prediction vectors and in terms of the risks.
+Which algorithm actually performs better, depends on the specific data, sometimes KGF performs slightly better than KRR and sometimes vice versa.
+Proposition \ref{thm:kgf_krr_y} suggests that the KGF solution lies closer to the observations than KRR solution does, which can often be an advantage, however not in the presence of extreme outliers.
+These conclusions are supported by the experiments in Section \ref{sec:exps}.